rskj18/Iceriver-OC/README.md

 <br>

 This is a document about ICERIVER_ Description of xyys version:<br>
 Currently, all firmware is produced using MAC address binding.
-Please contact me through Telegram or Discord<br>
+Please contact me through Telegram or QQ<br>
 telegram:@rskj18<br>
 QQ：521162668<br>
 If you have multiple devices, you can apply for a discount.
 Please contact me for specific discounts.<br>